 The Department of Campus Safety and the Department of Residence Life provide resources to the campus for crime prevention and personal safety awareness.
 We encourage the campus community to be responsible for their own safety and the safety of others.
-We provide safety and security programming to residential students during each academic term and poster campaigns ongoing throughout the year for non-resident students, staff and faculty.
+We provide safety and security programming to residential students during each academic term and ongoing poster campaigns throughout the year for non-resident students, staff, and faculty.
+Additionally, the college's Title IX coordinator also provides training and prevention programing.